christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

 I would avoid leaving OpenCV training algorithm create the negative windows (`opencv_traincascade` subsample negative image), or to do that, my `extract` will create the background images at the final training size (100x20 in my example) so that it cannot subsample but only take the entire negative image as a negative.

-Creating negatives from the backgrounds of the positives is much more "natural" and will give far better results, than using a wild list of background images taken on Internet.
+Creating negatives from the backgrounds of the positives is much more "natural" and will give far better results, than using a wild list of background images taken from the Internet.
 That's all that makes the interest of such an `extract` program.